-In contrast, the effect of the carbon interface is significantly different.
-In this case, the increase in the normalized Wasserstein distance is approximately linear across the entire range of explored temperatures, with no indication of a rapid structural change as in a folding-unfolding transition.
-Furthermore, the distance at $86^\circ$C only reaches a value of 0.5.
-Conventionally, a value of 0.5 for a folding-unfolding structural parameter is the limit between the two states.
-Furthermore, for the other two cases, the larger structural change occurs when the Wasserstein parameter is approximately 0.5.
+In contrast, the effect of the carbon interface differs significantly.
+Here, the increase in the normalized Wasserstein distance is roughly linear across the entire temperature range studied, with no sign of a rapid structural change like a folding-unfolding transition.
+Additionally, the distance at $86^\circ$C only reaches a value of 0.5.
+Conventionally, a value of 0.5 for a folding-unfolding structural parameter marks the boundary between the two states.
+Moreover, for the other two cases, the greatest structural change occurs when the Wasserstein parameter is approximately 0.5.

-Therefore, the impact of the NP surface is substantial, inducing only a gradual structural change.
-This analysis enables us to interpret the original spectra better, clarifying that the structural disorder caused by the increase in temperature in this case does not resemble the standard unfolding that occurs for the free protein.
+Therefore, the impact of the NP surface is significant, causing only a gradual structural change.
+This analysis helps us better interpret the original spectra, clarifying that the structural disorder induced by increased temperature in this case does not resemble the typical unfolding seen in free proteins.

-These observations regarding the differences in the Wasserstein distances of Fib proteins interacting with silica NPs and carbon NPs indicate that the two interfaces impact Fib's structure in fundamentally different ways.
-Furthermore, recalling that we normalize the Wasserstein distance relative to the minimum and maximum disorder in the free Fib case, Fig.~\ref{fgr:wasserstein} provides information about the absolute value of disorder as a function of $T$ in each case.
-In particular, Fib on silica NPs unfolds approximately 90\% of the free case, while Fib on carbon NPs is about 50\% folded at the same $T$.
+These observations about the differences in the Wasserstein distances of Fib proteins interacting with silica NPs and carbon NPs show that the two interfaces influence Fib's structure in fundamentally different ways.
+Additionally, since we normalize the Wasserstein distance relative to the minimum and maximum disorder in the free Fib case, Fig.~\ref{fgr:wasserstein} provides information about the absolute level of disorder as a function of $T$ in each scenario.
+Specifically, Fib on silica NPs unfolds about 90\% of the free case, while Fib on carbon NPs is roughly 50\% folded at the same $T$.